YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Compare the consultation quality first.
 A useful consultation explains diagnosis, donor condition, recipient priorities, hairline design, medication context, graft range, session size, and follow-up.
 It also explains what the operation will not solve.

-When is a staged plan better value?
+When can a staged plan be better value?

 The staged plan may look more expensive in the short term because it avoids the dramatic “everything now” offer.
 But it can protect donor hair, reduce overharvesting risk, and give the patient time to judge medication response and real growth.